Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/7-design1-using-gpio-timer-interrupts.md

    - Double-click the **Zynq UltraScale+ MPSoC** IP block.
    - Select the **PS-PL Configuration** tab.
-   - Enable **AXI HPM0 LPD**, expand it, set the AXI HPM0 LPD Data Width drop-down to **32** bits.
+   - Enable **AXI HPM0 LPD**, expand it, and set the AXI HPM0 LPD Data Width drop-down to **32** bits.
    - Click **OK** to close the window.
    - Check that the M_AXI_HPM0_LPD interface shows up on the MPSoC block.

    ![AXI HPM LPD](./media/image102.png)

-   > Note: 32-bit AXI is good for accessing control registers of general IPs.
-128-bit AXI is good for data transferring.
+   >**Note:** 32-bit AXI is useful for accessing the control registers of general IPs.
+128-bit AXI is useful for data transfer.

 2. Connect the AXI interfaces: